Ever got confused about the difference between a VPC and a VPN, too? You're not alone. VPCs and VPNs are often puzzled as they:

-The (V) stands for virtual, referring to the virtualized network that relies on a virtualized hardware.
-Both the hardware and the network resources get resembled gradually.
+The (V) for virtual, refers to a virtualized network relying on virtualized hardware.

-The (P) stands for private, meaning that the resource-access is limited for certain-users.
+The (P) for private, means that access to a resource is limited for certain users.

 VPC under spotlight

-With the (C) standing for cloud, VPCs grant users the ability to turn on/off their servers for an hourly pricing model instead of a monthly one.
+With the (C) standing for cloud, VPCs grant users the ability to turn on/off their servers within an hourly pricing model instead of a monthly one.

 VPC additional perks

-If what’s mentioned still doesn’t satisfy your taste, here’s more!
+If what we mentioned still doesn’t satisfy your taste, here’s more!

-Effortless hardware boosts: simply-upgrade your hardware for all the VPC customers at once since they all access resources from the same hardware.
+Effortless hardware boosts: simply upgrade hardware for all your VPC customers at once since they all access resources from the same hardware.

 VPN under spotlight

-VPNs are mainly there to facilitate the public-resources reach to users in private.
+VPNs mainly facilitate the public-resources reach to users in private.